0xk1f0/rwpspread/README.md

 # for example, to align it top-right
 rwpspread -a tr -i /some/path/wallpaper.png

-# to use the wpaperd integration
+# to use f.E. the wpaperd integration
 # this autogenerates the config file
 # you will need to have wpaperd installed
 rwpspread -b wpaperd -i /some/path/wallpaper.png

 # if you want automatic resplits when
-# connecting new monitors, start with
+# connecting new monitors
-# daemon mode -> requires wpaperd
+# start with daemon mode
-rwpspread -b wpaperd -di /some/path/wallpaper.png
+rwpspread -di /some/path/wallpaper.png
 ```

 ## `swaylock` Integration